 When we are truly born again death should never haunt us.

-My husband often bemoans that I talk of heaven far too much because he doesn’t like to think he may have to live without me one day; and it is true that death does cause pain to those who are left, but it is only temporary pain compared with the everlasting glory to come!
+My husband often bemoans that I talk of heaven far too much because he doesn’t like to think he may have to live without me one day.
+And it is true that death does cause pain to those left, but it is only temporary pain compared with the everlasting glory to come!
 Everything here is temporary; and when I was preparing for this tribute for my cousin Raymond, it got me even more excited than ever about heaven, much to my husband’s dismay!

-I have a song for my funeral (even though I won’t be in attendance!) if the Lord doesn’t return prior…
+I have a song for my funeral if the Lord doesn’t return prior…

 Swing low, sweet chariot